hei-school/cc-d4-rice-cooker-ci-KennyRandria/README.md

-Ruby
+ # Ruby

-Ruby specific instructions :
+ # Ruby specific instructions :

-Ensure you have Ruby installed.
+  1. Ensure you have Ruby installed.

-Navigate to the Ruby directory: cd Ruby.
+  2. Navigate to the Ruby directory: cd Ruby.

-Run the program: ruby rice_cooker.rb
+  3. Run the program: ruby main.rb